Posts

 AU Rent vs Buy 2026 (Full Pro + Share) Key factors: Many more costs in buying; Transaction costs have a huge impact in shorter holding periods; Property appreciation (or lack thereof) is the biggest factor vs the Investment return you make otherwise.
 Use the New York Times: Is it better to Rent or Buy?
 Calculator to adjust the sliders and see which factors affect the outcome the most - then use this calculator to focus on those 1.
 Purchase Details Purchase Price ($) State & FHB Status NSW - First Home Buyer NSW - Standard VIC - First Home Buyer VIC - Standard QLD - First Home Buyer QLD - Standard Interest Rate (% p.a.)
 Extra Monthly Repayment ($) 2.
 Ongoing Ownership Costs Weekly Rent ($ - If you rented) Annual Cou...

-How much of my DIY superannuation cash returns are being extracted by super funds?
+How much of my DIY Super transaction account cash returns are being extracted and what can I do about it?

 Image